-March 7, 2004: Vince Spadea, famous for unwanted record, wins first ATP Tour title
+March 7, 2004: Vince Spadea, famous for record losing streak, wins first ATP Tour title

 Each day, Tennis Majors takes you back in time to an important moment in tennis history.
 On this day in 2004 Vince Spadea won his first ATP tour title, four years after breaking the record for the most consecutive losses on the tour